Geometric Dimensioning & Tolerancing Introduction

-Here in this blog i will be explaining the need of GD&T, GD&T definition, GD&T symbols, GD&T advantages, understanding of GD&T in the drawing, types of engineering drawings, dimensions, tolerances and datums.
+Here in this blog i will be explaining the need of Geometric Dimensioning & Tolerancing, Geometric Dimensioning & Tolerancing definition, Geometric Dimensioning & Tolerancing symbols, GD&T advantages, understanding of GD&T in the drawing, types of engineering drawings, dimensions, tolerances and datums.

 Tolerances allow parts to deviate from perfection only within defined limits.